Last updated 2006

 Average Final Compensation (AFC) is the monthly average of your 60 consecutive highest-paid service credit months.
 Not included are payments for any type of severance pay, such as lump-sum payments for deferred sick leave, vacation or annual leave.

 PSERS contribution rates are variable and may be changed as necessary to reflect the cost of the plan.
-As of July 1, 2006, the PSERS contribution rate is 6.57%.
+See the current rates.